Stephen-Abkin-TAMU/ZLP-Scheduler/README.md

 Python CLI that flags course‑section conflicts and finds **100‑minute** class meeting windows for the Zachry Leadership Program.
-Supports 8:00am – 4:10pm starts, 5‑minute grid, per‑day availability, and a
+Supports 8:00am – 4:10pm start times, 5‑minute grid, per‑day availability, and a
 minimum‑conflict fallback when no gap exists.

 ---